Areas and suburbs in Denver

 The areas and suburbs of Denver are very diverse; from luxurious Cherry Creek to historic Capitol Hill and family-friendly Stapleton, there is a place suitable for every expat.
 Furthermore, most of these neighbourhoods have a range of housing options, including everything from luxury condominiums to trendy loft conversions and historic Victorian houses.

-However, expats moving to Denver will need to be fairly flexible in their requirements and should not set their heart on finding a home in one particular neighbourhood, due to the shortage of housing.
+However, expats moving to Denver will need to be fairly flexible in their requirements and shouldn't set their heart on finding a home in one particular neighbourhood, due to the shortage of housing.
 Instead, they should make a shortlist of suitable neighbourhoods and then start searching for accommodation within their budget.

 Here is a list of popular expat areas and suburbs of Denver.

 This picturesque part of Denver is located close to the Capitol Hill district.
 There is a wide range of housing options in Cheesman park, including old Victorian homes, modern condominiums, townhouses and apartments.
 Property in Cheesman Park is diverse in price, style and age.
 For those that want spectacular views of the Rocky Mountains, the best option is a towering condo.
 Loft apartments are also popular in this area, especially among young professionals.
 Residents of Cheesman Park have good access to facilities such as restaurants, bars and clubs, as well as the park itself which provides a great space with loads of leisure activities.
 This area is especially popular with young professionals.